Seven Hills I Will Die On

 • Consult the Glean

 Build your mental map of “this kind of issue is handled here”.
-Different teams may put infomration in different places, but not all tooling is created equally.
-If your company has a 900k commit mono repo, some types of context will be harder to build using git bisect and looking for the correct pull request. git blame in the Github UI can fail on larger files with extensive history.
+Different teams may put information in different places, and not all tooling is created equally.

 If all else fails…